-This game, which should be avoided entirely, provides examples of:
+This game, which should be avoided entirely as it is a spyware program in disguise, provides examples of:

 - Big Brother Is Watching: A game design student reverse engineered Evony's client, and discovered not only is it very poorly made, but it harvests massive amounts of data, including such things as your browser history, which websites you visit while the game is open, and what applications you run.